google/llvm-bazel/README.md

 [upstreaming proposal](https://github.com/llvm/llvm-www/blob/main/proposals/LP0002-BazelBuildConfiguration.md).
 Therefore this repository is no longer actively updated.
 Please prefer the upstream build files which will see regular maintenance.
 Transitioning to those should be straightforward and you can find usage examples there.
-We will continue to accept PRs updating this repository until projects have time to migrate, but will not be updating it ourselves.
+We may continue to accept PRs updating this repository until projects have time to migrate, but will not be updating it ourselves.